TheBrightman468/Project-Rock-Paper-Scissors/pseudocode.md

 Function accepts two parameters: playerSelection and computerSelection
     function playRound(playerSelection, computerSelection) {

     }

-playerSelection must be case-insensitive; use toUpperCase method
+playerSelection must be case-insensitive; use toUpperCase method computerSelection must also be upper case for comparisons; change return values to uppercase
     return playerSelection.toUpperCase() === "ROCK";